 - the account number to which the employer receives payments from the Dutch tax authorities in relation to payroll tax.

-The Employee Insurance Agency will take a decision within 13 weeks from receipt of a complete application.
-The employer will receive an advance payment of 80% of the financial assistance, paid in three instalments.
+The Employee Insurance Agency will take a decision within 13 weeks from receipt of a complete applica-tion.
+The employer will receive an advance payment of 80% of the financial assistance, paid in two instalments.
 In practice, we have seen that the advance is paid much faster, sometimes within a week from submission of an application

 Ex post assessment

-It is likely that, under NOW 2.0 as well, the employer will have to apply for a final determination of the amount of financial assistance within a certain period (to be determined) from expiry of the period for which the financial assistance is granted.
-When requesting a final determination, the employer will most likely have to provide inter alia:
+The employer will have to apply for a final determination of the amount of financial assistance within 24 weeks after 15 November – or within 24 weeks after the end of the granted period if it continues until after 15 November.
+When requesting a final determination, the employer will most likely have to pro-vide inter alia:

 - an audit opinion (unless the advance payment received is lower than EUR 100,000 and the definitive amount of subsidy is lower than EUR 125,000); and